RDA-INR: Riemannian Diffeomorphic Autoencoding via Implicit Neural Representations: Numerical results

 \subsection{Physical consistency and statistical shape modeling via latent spaces}

 To assess whether physical consistency is desirable for statistical shape modeling via latent spaces, we compare our model that regularizes the flow via the Riemannian LDDMM regularization (see Equation \eqref{eq:NN_optimization_problem_IGR}) to our model utilizing the non-Riemannian pointwise regularization, which is presented in Appendix \ref{app:pointwise_loss}.
-The latter model is the state-of-the-art baseline model by Sun et al. \cite{sun2022topology} with a different data-fitting term and a different approach to solving the ordinary differential equation.
+The latter model is the state-of-the-art baseline model by Sun et al.\ \cite{sun2022topology} with a different data-fitting term and a different approach to solving the ODE.
+In Appendix \ref{app:comparison_RDA-INR_NDF}, we show that our changes do not deteriorate the reconstruction performance.
+Furthermore, in Appendix \ref{app:pointwise_loss}, we explain the relationship of the non-Riemannian regularization with the Riemannian LDDMM regularization and explain why we call it a non-Riemannian regularization.
+Essentially, the pointwise regularization, like our Riemannian regularization, penalizes deviations of the time-dependent diffeomorphism at the final time from the identity diffeomorphism.
+However, the intermediate time diffeomorphisms are not promoted to correspond to a Riemannian geodesic between the identity and final diffeomorphism.

 We assess the mean-variance analysis capabilities of the models by visualizing the learned templates and deformations from the template to the training shapes.
 We relate our findings to Figure \ref{fig:possible_problem_with_mean_and_variance_calculation}.
 Subsequently, we discuss reconstruction generalization and robustness of the reconstruction procedure to noisy data.
 This discussion shows the effect of Riemannian regularization on the quality and stability of the reconstruction procedure.
-We also relate this discussion to Figure \ref{fig:possible_problem_with_mean_and_variance_calculation}.
-For details about the data source, the data preprocessing, and the training, we refer to Appendix \ref{app:impl_details}.